-Made from Stainless steel but can be made from brass with either tin or nickel plating.

-316 stainless steel probe type Couplers must be used on Cider
+Couplers should be made from stainless steel but can be made from brass with either tin or nickel plating.
+(Note: 316 stainless steel probe type Couplers must be used on Cider).

-The product probe should be made in stainless steel fitted with a non-return valve.

-All couplers must be fitted with the appropriate brand specific fittings

-All couplers to have Non Return Valve (NRV) in product and Gas lines

-When Fitting product and gas lines to a coupler, always fit the gas line first and then cut the product line to suit.
+- The standard thread for gas and beer fittings is 1⁄2 " BSP (British Standard Pipe). - The product probe should be made in stainless steel fitted with a non-return valve. - All couplers must be fitted with the appropriate brand specific fittings. - All couplers to have Non-Return Valve (NRV) in product and Gas lines. - When Fitting product and gas lines to a coupler, always fit the gas line first and then cut the product line to suit.
 This will give the correct bend radius for the gas line preventing excessive strain.